Libraries and Multimedia Centre

 The world's most powerful computer is capable of performing 33.86 quadrillion floating point operations — or FLOPS — in a single second.
 That's very impressive.
 But the Tianhe-2 has no feelings; it has no curiosity; it has no imagination, no humanity.
 So in serving the needs of our ARIS girl child, the Secondary School Library/Multimedia Centre must function in more ways than a sophisticated computer.
 It cannot simply be a repository of, or means of accessing, data, information, and knowledge.
 It must of course at least do that, but in addition, the student should feel good to be in that library space, it should help her learn how to find things out, it should be a stimulating place where her curiosity can bear fruit, and it should be a gymnasium for her imagination.

 Borges imagined that Paradise would be a kind of library.
 Perhaps so, but to maintain its utility and relevance in the digital age, a library must also be capable of renewing and transforming itself.
 The ARIS Board of Trustees is investing massively in the Secondary School Library/Multimedia Centre, enabling the librarians to acquire state of the art software systems, portable devices in the shape of e-readers and tablets, DT books, journals and subscriptions to periodicals.
-The new facility will fully support the implementation of the International Baccalaureate Diploma Programme and the concomitant increase in enrolment of students.
+The new facility will fully support the implementation of the International Baccalaureate Diploma and Career-related Programmes and the concomitant increase in enrolment of students.